How to get a Scholarship in Canada for International Students

 Note:

-Your program will likely ask for further documentation based on your specific circumstances.
+Your program will likely require further documentation based on your circumstances.
 Please ensure all documentation is attached to your application, preferably in the institution's language (English or French), to make your application process run faster.

 Step 4: Submit Your Application

-Once you have ensured you fulfilled all the necessary criteria and collected all your documentation, it's time to submit your application to your program's website.
+Once you have fulfilled all the necessary criteria and collected all your documentation, it's time to submit your application to your program's website.
 Again, please guarantee you know the exact deadline for your application and submit it beforehand in case further documentation is required.
 Once your application is processed, your institution will contact you with which further steps to take.
-Remember that these things take time, so if you have followed these steps, and you are awaiting feedback, or if you are eager to get your journey started, then get in touch with an RCIC to find a Visa pathway that suits your current education, skills and experience.
+Remember that these things take time, so if you have followed these steps, are awaiting feedback, or are eager to start your journey, you should get the immigration support you need to take your education to the next level in Canada.

 FAQs

 This depends on your program.
 While some fully-funded scholarship programs will pay for your Canada study permit, you may have to apply for the license yourself.
-For a quick breakdown of how to apply for a Canada study permit, look at this page.
+Learn how to apply for a Canada study permit.

-Do all Canadian scholarships for international student cover all expenses?
+Do all Canadian Scholarships for International Students Cover all Expenses?

 No. While there are a significant amount of full scholarships in Canada.
 A broad spectrum of aid programs can help subsidize university fees or expenses based on the needs or level of the applicant.
 Financial aid programs generally have slightly less stringent requirements, but it does require the applicant to explain their financial situation.